Travel south from Hawkshead on the way to the Windermere ferry, and you'll find the beautiful hamlets of Near and Far

 Near Sawrey was famously home to the children's author Beatrix Potter, and her house 'Hill Top' is now preserved by the National Trust.
 Carry on through into adjoining Far Sawrey, and you'll soon discover the grand house that is 'Sawrey Knotts'.

 Built in 1861, it was once a well-to-do gentleman's country residence.
 Perched high above the valley, it is now a collection of beautifully converted properties, each with its own character and charm.

 To maximise the wonderful views, the cottage has been configured upside-down.
 From the entrance hall, a door leads to the bright and light double bedroom (with king size bed) and modern en suite bathroom with W.C, bath and shower over.

 There's a reclining sofa for two, a table for two (with views to the lake), additional seating, and all the modern entertainment features including TV, DVD and mini Hi-Fi.

-Use of the beautiful shared gardens extending to 3 acres, including seating, dog pen, lawns, shrubs and mature trees.
+Use of the beautiful shared gardens extending to 3 acres, including seating, dog pen, lawns, seasonal shrubs and mature trees.

-Bed linen, electric central heating, all other electricity serving the property, kindling and logs, Unlimited Wi-Fi Internet connection.
+Bed linen, towels, electric central heating, all other electricity serving the property, kindling and logs, Unlimited Wi-Fi Internet connection.